andreacorbellini/andreacorbellini.github.io/src/content/pages/about.md

 When I'm not coding, I'm usually some feet underwater.
-The watery picture above from the beautiful [Lake Garda](https://en.wikipedia.org/wiki/Lake_Garda), in Italy, where I did hunderds of dives.
+The watery picture above from the beautiful [Lake Garda](https://en.wikipedia.org/wiki/Lake_Garda), in Italy, where I did hundreds of dives.

 If you have something cool to share, or if you just want to know more about me, feel free to get in touch with me: